 - (1) Toilet seat

 - (2) Septic macerator

-- (3) Septic tank
+- (3) Septic tank suction fitting

-- (4) Toilet flush water inlet and septic tank seacock

-- (5) Toilet seat pump

-- (6) Septic tank suction fitting
+- (4) Septic tank

 Maintaining the macerator

 The macerator pump can get stuck if it is not used for extended periods of time.
 Regular use of the macerator helps to prevent this from happening.